Quad-City Times Bix 7: 8 things to know

 If running seven miles isn't your cup of tea, come witness the spectacle from the sidelines.

-Those wishing to watch the main events on Saturday are advised to enter on 5th Street using the east and west sidewalks on Brady Street, only to the north sides of 4th Street.
+Those wishing to watch the main events on Saturday can find room to stand nearly everywhere along the course.
+If you want to see it from the starting gun, you are advised to enter on 5th Street using the east and west sidewalks on Brady Street, only to the north sides of 4th Street.
 Spectators are not allowed on Brady Street or south of 4th Street until after all the runners have left the starting line.

 Wheelchair-accessible viewing areas are located at 5th and Brady streets; Kirkwood Boulevard and Brady Street; Kirkwood Boulevard and Belle Avenue; and 3rd Street and Pershing Avenue.